How to Mark a Paper Ballot

 Marking a paper ballot is the same whether you vote by mail or vote at a vote center.
 The ballots are the same.
 The only difference is how you cast your vote: in person or by mail.

 - Use a black or blue ink pen to fill in the red oval of your choice on the ballot.
 Do not use pencil, highlighter, or red ink.

 - If you make a mistake and you are voting by mail, you can contact our office and we will mail a new ballot to you.
 You can also come to a vote center.

 - If you make a mistake at the vote center, see the Vote Center Representative on duty, give them your spoiled ballot and ask for a new one.

 - Double-check your choices.

-- Sign the inside back flap of the envelope and fold the signature flap over to cover your signature.
-(This is important!
-In order to count your ballot, we must match your signature on the envelope with the signature on your voter registration record.)
+- For Vote by Mail voters, remove the ballot stub from the ballot; keep it—it’s your receipt.
+Sign the back of the envelope.
+This is important!
+In order to count your ballot, we must match your signature on the envelope with the signature on your voter registration record.